 We are continuously reviewing our liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 global pandemic.
-We believe we will have adequate liquidity over the next twelve months to operate our business and to meet our cash requirements.
+We believe we will have adequate liquidity over the next twelve months to operate our business and to meet our cash requirements, although current liquidity will constrain the level of growth investments that can be made.

-As of March 31, 2020, we had cash and cash equivalents of \$56.5 million, short-term investments of \$65.3 million, an accumulated deficit of \$269.9 million, and an unused availability under our credit facility of \$4.4 million.
+As of June 30, 2020, we had cash and cash equivalents of \$81.7 million, short-term investments of \$33.2 million, and an accumulated deficit of \$290.4 million.